Blood Money (Mobb Deep album): Commercial performance

 In the United States, the album debuted at number three on the Billboard 200 and number-one on the Top Rap Albums charts with 106,000 copies sold in its first week of release.
-As of December 2006, Blood Money had sold 257,000 copies in the US.
-In his 2012 autobiography titled My Infamous Life, Prodigy claims the album went gold, with 500,000 copies sold.
+As of August 2006, Blood Money had sold 250,000 copies in the US.
+In his 2012 autobiography titled My Infamous Life, Prodigy claims the album went gold.